quytelda/greenbot/README.md

 ```

 ## Configuration Options
 greenbot's reads configuration files of traditional INI format, located by default in `./greenbot.conf`.
-Here is an introduction to the INI format: http://en.wikipedia.org/wiki/INI_file#Format

-Configuration of the greenbot core is divided into two sections: `[server]` and `[bot]`
+Configuration of the greenbot core is divided into two sections: `[server]` and `[bot]`.
 `[server]` contains configuration relevent to the IRC server (such as the address, port, and password), while `[bot]` contains configuration relative to the bot (such as nickname, username, and administrative password).
 Here is an example base configuration file:
 ```
 ; server/connection details section